 “That I shall love always, I argue thee that love is life, and life hath immortality.”

 The next phase was probably the most painful – the difference between being tattooed on the outside of the arm and being tattooed on the skin inside is indescribable!!
-This was the only time I cried, and unfortunately this was also the only time The Professor was unable to come and hold my hand.
+This was the only time I cried, and unfortunately this was also the only time nobody was available to come and hold my hand.
 Not fun, and this one hurt for a good couple of days afterward, too, but thankfully the worst is over!
 This quote was about writing, and on how beautiful it is to watch the words “tangle with human emotions.”

 After this, I had two terribly sciencey quotes added, along with a brilliant splattering of ink across much of what had already been done.